lguangyu/kseq_cpp/README.md

 +
 ```

-Above two cases contains fastq seqs without quality data.
+Above two cases contain fastq seqs without quality data.
-The parser should survive under these circumanstances but gives out warning (i.e. has return codes greater than 0).
+The parser should survive under these circumanstances but give warnings (i.e. have return codes greater than 0).
+This code will be the same as `kseq_parser::status::no_qual` constant.

 ### Fail: length of seq and quality data not match